If you do what everyone else does, the best you can do is tie.

 I went with a slightly mixed strategy, going Mia (yellow) for 11 and Dal (blue) for 10 that week.
 Miami ended up blowing out SD, but Dallas lost to Arizona, so I ended up well out of the money with 67 points (highest was 83).
 However, had Dallas beaten Arizona, I would’ve taken first place.
 You’re on the right track when you’re one game away from winning the week.
 You’re not when you are a whole bunch of games away.

-Click on the blue button below and we’ll let you know when the picks are up each week:
+Click on the blue button below and we’ll send you base picks for free: